-In addition, if a fight breaks out in that environment within the next hour, you have advantage on your initiative roll and cannot be surprised.
+In addition, if a fight breaks out in that environment within the next hour, you have advantage on your initiative roll and can't be surprised.

 SHAKE IT OFF

 10th-level Scrapper feature

 While you are conscious, you can spend 1 or more trick points as a bonus action on your turn and gain 1d4 temporary hit points for each point spent this way.
 You can also spend 3 trick points on your turn to make a saving throw against one effect on you that a successful saving throw can end.
+You suffer no ill effects from failing a saving throw made in this way.

 I COULD DO THIS ALL DAY

 15th-level Scrapper feature

-Starting at 15th level, if you have no trick points remaining when your turn begins, you regain one trick point.
+If you have no trick points remaining when your turn begins, you regain 1 trick point.

 SUCKER PUNCH

 18th-level Scrapper feature

-Starting at 18th level, you know it's a fight when everyone else thinks it's still a conversation.
+You know it's a fight when everyone else thinks it's still a conversation.
 When you roll initiative, you can spend 3 trick points to immediately make a melee attack against one creature you can see within 5 feet of you.
 If the attack hits and you use a dirty trick, the creature has disadvantage on its saving throw.